jcianci12/PythonScikitTrader/README.md

 - Time the market very well...

 What I would love this project to do:
-- Update the models more efficiently - currently it is fetching all historic data and training on all the data every 60 minutes instead of just updating the models with the newest data
+- Update the models more efficiently - this is currently in testing phase
 - Incorporate backtest.py so that I can, well... backtest!

 Startup guide (how im doing it on a windows machine)